IonAir1/prefillqr/README.md

 *Bitly can be used to shorten the url and make the qr codes smaller*

-Once **Use Bitly** is enabled, the **Bitly Tokens** tab will be enabled.
+In the settings, click the **Use Bitly** checkbox to enable Bitly Once **Use Bitly** is enabled, the **Bitly Tokens** tab will be enabled.

 To get a token, you must open the bitly website and log in.
 Then go to the [**Bitly Settings Page**](https://app.bitly.com/settings/profile/).
 On the left of the webpage, click API which is under the Developer settings.
 In the **Access Token** section, enter your password and click generate.
-You can now select and copy the given token. (note: Do not share your tokens, as it an give someone access to your account)
+You can now select and copy the given token. (note: Do not share your tokens as it can give someone access to your account)

 In the program, paste the token in the entry below where it says 'Bitly Tokens' then click add.